garaiza-93/nvim/README.md

  - [nvim-dap](https://github.com/mfussenegger/nvim-dap) allows for debugging within Vim!
 Remember to install the right DAP in mason.
  - [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) lets you format code.
 Be sure to install the right formatter in mason.
  - [neotest](https://github.com/nvim-neotest/neotest) for unit testing, specify languages in configurations.
 TODO: keybinds
  - [trouble](https://github.com/folke/trouble.nvim) for a buffer that shows all diagnostics in one easy place.
+ - [lsp_signature](https://github.com/ray-x/lsp_signature.nvim) gives signature hints as you type.
-TODO: keybinds ... and possibly more ...
+ ... and possibly more ...